-Capital Arts is a full-service Los Angeles-based film and television (both series and long form) production, finance, sales and distribution company founded in 1995 by three Roger Corman alums – Mike Elliott, Rob Kerchner and Joe Genier.
+Capital Arts houses some of the best standing sets in Los Angeles and is a full-service Los Angeles-based film and television (both series and long form) production, finance, sales and distribution company founded in 1995 by three Roger Corman alums – Mike Elliott, Rob Kerchner and Joe Genier.
 For over twenty years and now utilizing their dual studios in LA and Atlanta, Elliott, Kerchner and Genier have written, directed, and produced scores of feature and television films, along with dozens of television episodes, in every genre, for such diverse companies as Fox, MTV, BET, Warner Bros., Showtime, Sony/Columbia/Tri-Star, HBO, Lionsgate, VH1, Paramount, MGM, USA, Lifetime, Netflix, and Universal.

 Their films have appeared in every major film festival and market including Tribeca, London, New York, Tokyo, Berlin, Telluride, Slamdance, Milan, Sao Paulo, Cannes, Los Angeles, Montreal, Toronto, and Sundance.
 Moreover, Capital Arts pioneered and continues to dominate the sequel longform market, producing new sequels to American Pie, Smokin’ Aces, Scorpion King (multiple sequels), Death Race (multiple sequels), Blue Crush (multiple sequels), Tremors, Werewolf, Kindergarten Cop, Little Rascals, Unbroken, Bring It On, Woody Woodpecker, Big Fat Liar, Tombstone, Halloween, War Games, The Prince and Me, Au Pair, Addams Family, Richie Rich, Timecop, Beethoven, Turbulence, and Honey (multiple sequels).